What You Will Learn

 VMware Workstation Pro and VMware Player on Windows 10 is not compatible with Windows 10 Credential Guard and Device Guard technologies.
 Please disable these capabilities for the duration of the class, if they're enabled on your system, by following instructions in this document.

-MANDATORY SYSTEM REQUIREMENTS:
+MANDATORY SEC568 SYSTEM REQUIREMENTS:

-- CPU: 64-bit 2.0+ GHz processor or higher-based system is mandatory for this class (Important - Please Read: a 64-bit system processor is mandatory)
+• CPU: 64-bit 2.0+ GHz processor or higher-based system is mandatory for this class (Important - Please Read: a 64-bit system processor is mandatory)

-- BIOS/UEFI: VT-x, AMD-V, or the equivalent must be enabled in the BIOS/UEFI
+• BIOS/UEFI: VT-x, AMD-V, or the equivalent must be enabled in the BIOS/UEFI

-- RAM: 8 GB (gigabytes) of RAM or higher is mandatory for this class (Important - Please Read: 8 GB of RAM or higher is mandatory.
+• RAM: 8 GB (gigabytes) of RAM or higher is mandatory for this class (Important - Please Read: 8 GB of RAM or higher is mandatory.
 16 gigs of RAM is recommended)

-- Wireless Ethernet 802.11 B/G/N/AC
+• Wireless Ethernet 802.11 B/G/N/AC

-- USB 3.0 Ports highly recommended
+• USB 3.0 Ports highly recommended

-- Disk: 100 Gigabytes of free disk space
+• Disk: 100 Gigabytes of free disk space

-- Administrative access to disable any AV, endpoint security software or host-based firewall
+• Administrative access to disable any AV, endpoint security software or host-based firewall

-- Ability to disable your enterprise VPN client temporarily for some exercises
+• Ability to disable your enterprise VPN client temporarily for some exercises

-- Ability to disable your anti-virus tools temporarily for some exercises
+• Ability to disable your anti-virus tools temporarily for some exercises

-- VMware Workstation Pro 16.X.X+, VMware Player 16.X.X+ or Fusion 12.X+
+• VMware Workstation Pro 15.5.X+, VMware Player 15.5.X+ or Fusion 11.5+

-- A Linux and Windows virtual machines will be provided in class
+• A Linux and Windows virtual machines will be provided in class

 Author Statement

-In our many years of experience conducting security assessments, we have observed the importance of being able to develop a holistic picture of the major areas of risk of an organization, while at the same time being prepared to zero-in on the risks introduced by a particular device or a specific product.
+"In our many years of experience conducting security assessments, we have observed the importance of being able to develop a holistic picture of the major areas of risk of an organization, while at the same time being prepared to zero-in on the risks introduced by a particular device or a specific product.
 However, the reality is that many organizations lack the knowledge and skills required to do a proper product security assessment.
 Some of these often rely on vulnerability scans that offer minimal information, with a focus on patching the systems evaluated and implementing generic security controls.
 Many others simply choose to ignore these threats altogether, closing their eyes to the reality and hoping for the best, while silently transferring the risk to their users, customers, and other stakeholders.

-While it is true that threat actors still use unpatched vulnerabilities to obtain initial access into their victims, we are now seeing how attackers are more commonly using new methods of compromising software supply chains, undermining trust in the patching process by inserting malicious code into legitimate products.
-Think about it this way: Each time your organization deploys and installs new software on desktop, mobile, and cloud platforms, you can be creating new "holes" in your cyber defenses, from which sensitive data can leak.
+While it's true that threat actors still use unpatched vulnerabilities to obtain initial access into their victims, we are now seeing how attackers are more commonly using new methods of compromising software supply chains, undermining trust in the patching process by inserting malicious code into legitimate products.
+Think about it this way: Each time your organization deploys and installs new software on desktop, mobile, and cloud platforms, you can be creating new 'holes' in your cyber defenses, from which sensitive data can leak.

 We have designed this course to address this gap.
-Throughout five sections filled up with case studies, techniques, instructor-led demos and over 20 hands-on labs in realistic lab settings (including a final end-to-end capstone exercise), we will provide you with the knowledge and skills required to "Think Red, Act Blue" and combat these supply chain attacks employing product security testing.
+Throughout five sections filled up with case studies, techniques, instructor-led demos and over 20 hands-on labs in realistic lab settings (including a final end-to-end capstone exercise), we will provide you with the knowledge and skills required to 'Think Red, Act Blue' and combat these supply chain attacks employing product security testing.
 Our goal as authors is to make this class as practical and valuable to you and your organization as possible.
 To fulfil this promise, all the exercises we have created can be repeated at your own pace, both during and after class, and are thoroughly documented to maximize your learning experience.

-Armed with the knowledge and skills we teach you in this class, you will obtain deep technical understanding of how product security testing works and how it can help mitigate the risks that any organization faces when it comes to supply chain attacks.
+Armed with the knowledge and skills we teach you in this class, you will obtain deep technical understanding of how product security testing works and how it can help mitigate the risks that any organization faces when it comes to supply chain attacks."

 - Douglas McKee and Ismael Valenzuela